 Poor Utilization in Proposals: At best, our sales teams do package some low-demand inventory if it lowers an average rate or adds bulk (frequency) to boost the odds for a close.
-The caution flag on packaging should undoubtedly be raised when no charge units are bundled to make the sale.
-A more proactive view of what is not sold each week leads to the better utilization of the fringe inventory.
+The caution flag on packaging should undoubtedly be raised when no-charge units are bundled to make the sale.
+A more proactive view of what is not sold each week leads to better utilization of the fringe inventory.
 In other words, track your Spoilage as well as your sellout levels.

 What Does a Proactive Strategy Look Like?